Greetings, Students and Prospective Students:

-- We will offer the NRSG 1142 Introduction to Professional Nursing each spring semester, not in the fall, effective fall, 2015.
-Please contact your faculty advisor or Dr. Anne Davis if you need assistance with adding credit hours.
+- We will offer the NRSG 1142 Introduction to Professional Nursing each spring semester, not in the fall, effective immediately.

-- As per our national accrediting guidelines, your clinical learning activities will be focused and streamlined to accommodate the standard three contact hours for every credit hour.
-While there will be fewer clinical hours, we will be well within the clinical range of our sister Oklahoma baccalaureate programs.
-Our highly effective senior capstone preceptorship will remain at 170 clinical hours.
+- The Accreditation Commission for Education in Nursing (ACEN) is our national accrediting organization and they specify three contact hours for each credit hour for clinical learning activities.
+Your clinical learning experience hours will be within the range of our sister Oklahoma baccalaureate programs.
+Our highly effective senior capstone preceptorship will require 144 clinical hours.

-- Saving the best for last!
-ECU continues to support the School of Nursing and we are hiring several new faculty members with the goal of increasing our “face-to-face” teaching and decreasing courses taught via ITV.
 ECU and the School of Nursing are committed to providing high quality professional nurses for our region and our state!
-Please do not hesitate to contact Dr. Anne Davis at 580.559.5434 if you have questions.
+Please do not hesitate to contact us at 580.559.5434 if you have questions.

 Nursing is an exciting and rewarding profession that involves both the art of caring and the science of curing.
 Professional nurses are in high demand in today's health care system.
 They are being recognized for their skills, judgment and decision making ability and research has shown that there is a direct correlation between successful patient recovery and the number of nurses providing care.